Collective infectivity of the pandemic over time and association with vaccine coverage and economic development

 In Section \ref{sec:Graph_theoretic_partition}, we introduce a novel graph-theoretic framework to investigate and quantify the location of the change point identified in Section \ref{sec:Time_varying_infectiousness}.
 Our graph theoretic framework confirms that this transition occurs in March/April 2021.
 We then introduce two matrices $d(s,t)$ and $d^{10}(s,t)$ that explore the evolutionary similarity in the eigenspectrum of the infectivity correlation matrix.
 Both matrices present findings that are broadly consistent, with the emergence of two noticeably concentrated sub-matrices which display limited affinity between the two.

-In Section \ref{sec:Vaccine_rollout_consistency}, we study the time-varying consistency between countries' economic and human development (represented by HDI and GDP) against their COVID-19 vaccine rollout.
+In Section \ref{sec:Vaccine_rollout_consistency}, we study the time-varying collective consistency between countries' economic and human development (represented by HDI and GDP) and their COVID-19 vaccine rollouts.
 To do so, we construct a variety of temporally-dependent affinity matrices, and explore the evolution of collective consistency.
 Our analysis confirms that our collection of countries shares a similar evolution in consistency between HDI and GDP with their respective accumulation of fully vaccinated individuals.
-Both trajectories share a global minimum that is virtually identical, which is indicative of a point in time where more developed countries displayed greater efficiency in their vaccine rollout.
+Both trajectories share a global minimum in collective inconsistency, that is a maximum in collective consistency, which is virtually identical.
+We observe a potential association between this maximum in collective consistency and a point in time where more developed countries had displayed greater efficiency in their vaccine rollout.